King of Kings: The Early Years

-The King of Kings is an unlicensed NES video game published in 1991 by Wisdom Tree, the creators of Bible Adventures.
+King of Kings: The Early Years, often shorted to King of Kings, is an unlicensed Christian Platforming NES game published in 1991 by Wisdom Tree, the creators of Bible Adventures.

 Gameplay

 Gameplay was split into three games, each illustrating a Bible story relating to the early years of Jesus.
 In all the games the health points are measured by scrolls, and more scrolls can be earned by answering trivia questions about the King James Version of the Bible.
-After a game is chosen at the main screen, the player has the choice between two game difficulties (Normal and Easy) and whether the Music is on or off.
+After a game is chosen at the main screen, the player has the choice between two game difficulties (Normal and Easy) and whether the music is on or off.

 Game 1: The Wise Men

 In this game, the player takes the vantage point of one after another of the three Biblical Magi who travel to baby Jesus on the first Christmas collecting their specific gifts (frankincense, myrrh, and gold) along with scrolls, that initiate a question each related to the King James Version of the Bible.
 The background music consists of the carol "We Three Kings".

 The game itself is a side-scroller in which the player controls a camel on which one of the Wise Men are riding.
 He must get to the end of every level while defeating enemies that are encountered with an attack which the camel appears to spit some projectile that destroys all enemies in one hit.